a2stuff/a2d/res/notes/testplan.md

   * Click the Proportional/Fixed button on the title bar.
 Verify that the view is scrolled to the top.
 * Preview a long text file, e.g. 2000 lines.
 Verify that dragging the scroll thumb to the middle shows approximately the middle of the file.
 * Preview a text file with a tab character in the first line.
 Verify that the file displays all lines correctly.
+* Preview a long text file.
+Verify that the first page of content appears immediately, and that the watch cursor is shown while the rest of the file is parsed.
+With any acceleration disabled, use Open-Apple+Solid-Apple+Down to jump to the bottom of the file.
+Verify that the view is displayed without undue delay.

 Image File:
 * Verify that Escape key exits.